 When a client is on a diet that is most likely hurting their chances of recovery, I give them a list of "Healthy Diet Guidelines" that will help reduce their stress:

 Think of your anxiety-prone client.
 Could he or she benefit from a slight change in diet?

-On this track, we discussed four aspects of exercise and diet to help reduce the severity of panic attacks.
+In this section, we discussed four aspects of exercise and diet to help reduce the severity of panic attacks.
 We went over the benefits of exercise; aerobic exercise; anaerobic exercise; and diet tips.

-On the next track, we will present five breathing exercises that you might consider teaching or recording for your anxious clients, which are 1-to-8 count; 1-to-4 count; 5-to-1 count; three-part breathing; and alternate nostril breathing.
+In the next section, we will present five breathing exercises that you might consider teaching or recording for your anxious clients, which are 1-to-8 count; 1-to-4 count; 5-to-1 count; three-part breathing; and alternate nostril breathing.